-2. Remove the two shoulder bolts (a) and flange lock nuts (b) in the seat pan (Figure 2).
+Remove the two shoulder bolts (a) and flange lock nuts (b) in the seat pan as shown in Figure 2.

 - Rotate the seat into position and slide a Phillips screwdriver through one of the seat-securing holes and seat bracket for alignment. - 4.
 With the previously removed shoulder bolts (a) and flange lock nuts (b) secure one side of the seat and seat bracket.
 While supporting the seat, remove the Phillips screwdriver and secure the other side of the seat.
-Be careful not to crimp or damage the wire harness while installing the seat (Figure 3).
-Torque to 84-103 in-lbs (9-12 N-m).
+Be careful not to crimp or damage the wire harness while installing the seat.
+See Figure 3.
+Torque to 84-103 in-lbs (9.5-11.6 N-m).

-Using the harness clip attached to the harness, secure the excess wire to the fender by snapping the harness clip in place (Figure 4).
+Using the harness clip attached to the harness, secure the excess wire to the fender by snapping the harness clip in place as shown in Figure 4.